DCPear/MuleMule/README.md

 ### Http connector
 Explore the potential of http connector
 1. create a new Mule project 2.http_connector
-2. It is a good practice to create all global elements in an independent Mule config file - (call it global)
+2. It is a good practice to create all global elements in an independent Mule config file - New -> Mule configuration file (call it global)
 #### globally config http listner
 3. Global elements -> http Listener config
 4. drag a listner and choose the conector configuration to use http listener config